D-Honoured1/Kamisoft/README.md

 ## Support

-For support, email support@kamisoft.com or visit our website.
+For support, email support@kamisoftenterprises.online or visit our website.